timmcginley/41936/Project/index.md

 This needs to be carefully considered.

 ### F04: Underground floors
-If you have chosen building 304 and you are demolishing it then you must have a minimum of 2 floors of basement.
+If you have chosen building 304 and you are demolishing it then you must have a minimum of 1 floor of basement.
 This should support the underground building services requirements and storage.

 ### F05: Public top floor
 The building must have an accessible top floor including: